Daniel Geschwind

 Daniel H. Geschwind is an American physician-scientist whose laboratory has made pioneering discoveries in the biology of brain disorders and the genetic and genomic analyses of the nervous system.

 His laboratory showed that gene co-expression has a reproducible network structure that can be used to understand neurobiological mechanisms in health, evolution, and disease.
 He led the first studies to define the molecular pathology of autism spectrum disorder (ASD) and several other psychiatric disorders, and has made major contributions to defining the genetic basis of autism.

 Currently, he is the Gordon and Virginia MacDonald Distinguished Professor of Human Genetics, Neurology and Psychiatry at the David Geffen School of Medicine at the University of California, Los Angeles (UCLA).
 He also directs the UCLA Neurogenetics Program and the UCLA Center for Autism Research and Treatment (CART).
 Since March 2016 he has served as the Senior Associate Dean and Associate Vice Chancellor for Precision Health at UCLA.

-Education and career
+Education

 Geschwind received his A.B. degree in psychology and chemistry at Dartmouth College, and his MD/PhD at Yale School of Medicine under the supervision of Susan Hockfield, graduating Alpha Omega Alpha.
-He then completed an internship in internal medicine and residency in neurology at UCLA.
-He has been a member of the UCLA faculty since 1997.
+He trained at UCLA, where he served an internship in internal medicine, a residency in neurology, and a fellowship in neurogenetics, becoming board-certified in neurology in 1996.

+Career

+Geschwind joined the faculty of the David Geffen School of Medicine at UCLA in 1997.
+He holds the Gordon and Virginia MacDonald Distinguished Professorship in Human Genetics, Neurology and Psychiatry, and directs the UCLA Neurogenetics Program and the Center for Autism Research and Treatment.

+In March 2016 he was named Senior Associate Dean and Associate Vice Chancellor for Precision Health, a role in which he leads the UCLA Institute for Precision Health and oversees the university's campus-wide precision health initiatives.

-He has trained over 70 graduate students and post-doctoral research fellows, and is among the highest cited scientists in neurology, neuroscience, systems biology, and precision health (H index > 195).
+He has trained over 70 graduate students and post-doctoral research fellows, and is among the highest cited scientists in neurology, neuroscience, systems biology, and precision health (H index > 200 as of 2026).
 He has been named in Clarivate Analytics' Highly Cited Researchers list each year since 2017 and has been elected as member of the National Academy of Medicine and the Association of American Physicians.